Google has plenty of cool little features which populate its domain.

 Could be helpful if you're creating a travel guide.

 How about Academy Awards for Best Picture?

 Google extrapolates data from existing websites.
 For example if I search for "Academy Award Best Picture winners" Google takes snippets from websites to create captions with visuals.
 The description for Best Picture winner comes by default from Wikipedia but I can alter where Google fetches results by choosing an alternative source.

 I can also add or delete fields as well.
 For my Best Picture square I can add run times for each film, language, country of origin and other fields.

 Don't expect much for "future dates" or "winning lottery tickets" though.

 The search feature is cool though it's still obviously experimental.
 It's not so great when I need to modify data.
-I found it dufficult to add new fields that Google had not created by default.
+I found it difficult to add new fields that Google had not created by default.

 But, it works well for getting started on a research project.
 Or for brainstorming quick ideas.

-It works well when the search engine "understands" your query.
+It also works well when the search engine "understands" your query.
 Sometimes you create a square, say, best colleges for basketball scholarships, and you end up with a list of basketball players.
 Not necessarily what you're looking for.